-Positive discipline takes a different tact as your children get older and more able to understand the consequences of their actions.
-Problem solving issues together with your child helps her learn to express herself and negotiate what she wants without sulking or shouting.
+Positive discipline takes a different tack as your children get older and more able to understand the consequences of their actions.
+Problem-solving issues together with your child helps them learn to express themselves and negotiate what they want without sulking or shouting.

 Start solving discipline problems with your child